Who I am & What I Do

 Alison Syer was a Visual Arts major at Cawthra Park Secondary School, graduating in 2001.
 From there, she attended two years of university study in Environmental and Resource Management.
 As interesting as this was, she missed artistic endeavours, and so in 2005, she took two sessions of Acrylics painting classes at Springbank Arts Centre, and also participated in her first group exhibition with the White Oaks Art Group, held at Riverwood, the home of Visual Arts Mississauga.

-She successfully completed the Art Fundamentals (Illustration stream) one year Ontario College Certificate program at Sheridan College in 2007, and graduated, with Honours, from the three year Crafts and Design program at Sheridan in 2010, having earned an Advanced Diploma of Applied Arts, with a studio concentration in textiles.
-In 2013, she received an honourable mention for her work in textiles, in the Creative Community category at the Mississauga Arts Council's MARTY Awards.
-Her recent projects include the farming-themed design for one of the Mississauga Arts Council “Banners and Boxes” vinyl-wrapped utility boxes and accompanying banners.
+She attended Sheridan College, and successfully completed the Art Fundamentals (Illustration) Ontario College Certificate program in 2007, then graduated, with Honours, from the three-year Crafts and Design program in 2010, having earned an Advanced Diploma of Applied Arts, with a studio concentration in textiles.
+In 2013, she received an honourable mention (Textiles) at the Mississauga Arts Council's MARTY Awards.
+Her special projects include the strawberry farming themed design for one of the Mississauga Arts Council “Banners and Boxes” vinyl-wrapped utility boxes and accompanying banners.
+Her book, Drawn In: An Illustrated Garden Tour was published in 2022.

-Syer is a member of Arts on the Credit, Visual Arts Mississauga, and Mississauga Arts Council.
+Syer is a member of Arts on the Credit, Etobicoke Quilter's Guild, Visual Arts Mississauga, and Mississauga Arts Council.
 She now has work in several international private collections.